 What you should know if your loved one is using drugs.

-Candace Platter, author of Loving an Addict Loving Yourself and very well-known in recovery circles.
+Candace Platter, author of Loving an Addict Loving Yourself is very well-known in recovery circles.
 Candace was one of the very first guests on the show four years ago.

-Talking about your book, “loving addict loving yourself”.
+Candace speaks with Talk Recovery about her book, “loving addict loving yourself”.
 Why is that so hard?
 Why is it so hard to love an addict and love yourself?
 These questions are answered in this show.

-I think that the people who love addicts are remembering them the way they knew them before and they really love them.
-I think it’s also difficult for them because they don’t know what to do to help.
+Candace thinks that the people who love addicts are remembering them the way they knew them before and they really love them.
+She thinks it’s also difficult for them because they don’t know what to do to help.
 Often, they’re doing the wrong things because there’s very little help for people who are loved ones of addicts.

-What to do when someone is using drugs.
+Candace Platter’s tips for when someone you know is using drugs.